brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 #### I’m looking for a course with a specific theme

 {: .description }
-I’m not a UN employee, I’m looking Free course.
+I’m not a UN employee, I’m looking for a Free course.

 {: .result }
 > When navigating to the Filters section, I can navigate through the themes using the Tab key, but after the last option on the Themes section (Singing and playing), pressing tab goes directly to ‘Clear all filters’ instead of Type as I would expect.